-(a) Application.
-An application to appear as a legal intern in the bankruptcy court for the Western District of Washington shall be submitted to a bankruptcy court judge for approval or disapproval.

-(b) Scope of Practice.
+- (a) Application.
+An application to appear as a legal intern in the bankruptcy court for the Western District of Washington shall be submitted to a bankruptcy court judge for approval or disapproval. - (b) Scope of Practice.
 In addition to those proceedings identified in Local Rules W.D.
 Wash.
 LCR 83.4(c), a legal intern may participate in 11 U.S.C. § 341 meetings and examinations under Fed.
 R. Bankr.
-P. 2004 provided that the supervising lawyer or another lawyer from the same office shall be present while the legal intern is participating in those proceedings.

-(c) Supervising Lawyer.
+P. 2004 provided that the supervising lawyer or another lawyer from the same office shall be present while the legal intern is participating in those proceedings. - (c) Supervising Lawyer.
 In addition to the requirements of Local Rules W.D.
 Wash.
-LCR 83.4(d) the supervising lawyer shall have been actively involved in the practice of bankruptcy law for at least 3 years at the time the application is filed.

-(d) Rule 9 Interns.
+LCR 83.4(d), the supervising lawyer shall have been actively involved in the practice of bankruptcy law for at least 3 years at the time the application is filed. - (d) Rule 9 Interns.
 Notwithstanding anything in this Local Bankruptcy Rule 2090-1, any individual who has been granted a limited license to practice law in Washington State pursuant to Rule 9 of the Washington State Admission and Practice Rules ("Rule 9 Intern"), may appear in the United States Bankruptcy Court for the Western District of Washington in the manner provided in Rule 9 as if such court were specifically identified in Subsection (e)(1)(D) of Rule 9.
 A Rule 9 Intern appearing in this court shall comply with and be bound by all of the provisions of Rule 9.

-RULE 3001-1.
+RULE 30013003-1.
 CLAIMS AND EQUITY SECURITY INTERESTS - BAR DATE

-Except in small business cases, prior to the first date set for hearing on a disclosure statement, a chapter 11 plan proponent shall apply for an order fixing a deadline by which proofs of claim or interest must be filed.
-The plan proponent in a small business case shall apply for said order no later than upon application for conditional approval of the disclosure statement.
-Upon entry of the order, the plan proponent shall transmit to each creditor and equity security holder a copy of the order or notice containing such deadline.
-Notice of the deadline shall be a separate document.
+-Except in small business cases and cases proceeding under subchapter V of chapter 11 of the Bankruptcy Code, prior to the first date set for hearing on a disclosure statement, a chapter 11 plan proponent shall apply for an order fixing a deadline by which proofs of claim or interest must be filed.
+The plan proponent in a small business case shall apply for said order no later than uponthe date the first plan is filed.
+The court will fix the deadline without an application for conditional approvalin cases proceeding under subchapter V of chapter 11 of the disclosure statementBankruptcy Code.
+Upon entry of thean order fixing the deadline, the plan proponent shall transmit to each creditor and equity security holder a copy of the order or notice containing such deadline.
+NoticeUnless otherwise ordered, notice of the deadline shall be a separate document.